CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 ### Modifying a conda installation

 Tykky installed software resides in a container, so it can not be directly modified.
-Small python packages can be added normally using `pip`, but then the python packages are sitting on the parallel filesystem so this is not recommended for any larger installations.
+Small Python packages can be added normally using `pip`, but then the Python packages are sitting on the parallel filesystem so this is not recommended for any larger installations.

 To actually modify the installation we can use the `update` keyword